For honey bees to be considered native, these are some of the parameters frequently discussed around this question:

 The question then is: do honey bees fit that description?

 Upon examining the evidence, it is actually clear that the dark European honey bee, Apis mellifera mellifera is native to Britain, and they still exist as genetically distinct populations in various parts of Britain today.
 They are surely as deserving of conservation status as any other species considered 'wild'.

 Let’s first look at how honey bees might have come to Britain.

-Thus, based on these factors and calculations, it is clearly possible for bees to have migrated on their own into Britain: the climactic conditions were suitable; the vegetation and habitat were suitable, and there was sufficient time for bees to migrate along land links before Britain became an island.
+Thus, based on these factors and calculations, it is clearly possible for bees to have migrated on their own into Britain based on these 3 points: